Washington State Democratic Party

-The Washington State Democratic Party is the affiliate of the Democratic Party in the U.S. state of Washington, headquartered in Seattle.
-It is also commonly referred to as the Washington State Democrats and the Washington Democratic Party.
+The Washington State Democratic Party, commonly referred to as the Washington Democrats or the Washington Democratic Party, is the affiliate of the Democratic Party in the U.S. state of Washington.
 It is currently the dominant party in the state, controlling the majority of Washington's U.S. House seats, both U.S. Senate seats, both houses of the state legislature, and the governorship.
+Washington Democrats have won every election that has occurred since 1980, resulting in the longest democratic governorship streak in the country.